abibullayev17/todo-app-cli/README.md

 # 📝 todo-app-cli

 A minimal command-line todo app written in Python using object-oriented programming.
-Simple, clean and file-free — all tasks exist in memory during runtime.
+Simple, clean, and now persistent — tasks are saved to and loaded from a JSON file (`tasks.json`).

 ---